eyalron33/devgrants/open-grants/Almonit-DWG.md

 We already created a mock-up demonstrating the functionality of the software and service being delivered.
 See [details in Milestones](#Milestones).

 ## Development Roadmap
-The project contains seven different components.
+The project contains six different components.
 We first describe the different components, following by breaking them down into roadmap and milestones.

 The components composing the project are:
 1. Progressive WebApp (React, NodeJS, Hugo).